 If you couldn’t tell the party theme was simply “purple” and “40” so this DIY Balloon Arch was the perfect match for the selfie station.
 I got the kit off Amazon and loves the mix of matte, metallic, and confetti filled purple balloons, all with the included balloon strip.
 We used the same method as we did for my party 35th anniversary to include photos in the backdrop on ribbon strips.

 This is your final push to try a DIY foam number decor piece since this piece of large scale party decor cost around $10 to make!
+See it in action on my instagram reel!

 On a sentimental note, I created a cross stitch portrait of her family of 6 using the Stitch People reference book I’ve used many times in the past.
 Special thanks to my friends at Custom Picture Frames for partnering with me on this piece, including this gifted Magano style mahogany wood frame.
 Use code SPOTOFTEADESIGNS20 to get 20% off your custom framing order!